asherrf/USA-PI-Decode/README.md

 Extract Zip file.

-Move the "USA_PICODES.csv" into the web folder in your webserver Open the plugins folder from the extracted download.
-Move the pidecodeplugin.js file and PiDecode folder into the webserver plugins folder.
+Move the "USA_PICODES.csv" into the web folder in your webserver

+Open the plugins folder from the extracted download.

+Move the pidecodeplugin.js file and PiDecode folder into the webserver plugins folder.'

 Apply the plugin in webserver settings